-Mourning a Man who Saved Millions
+Mourning a Man who Saved Millions of Lives

 Remembering Earl Bakken, a pioneer in the field of biomedical engineering, a healthcare visionary, philanthropist, and co-founder of Medtronic.